jessesquires/jessesquires.com/README.md

 # jessesquires.github.io

-This blog mostly contains bits about iOS, Objective-C, and Swift.
+This blog mostly contains bits about iOS, Objective-C, Swift, and open-source.

 ## About